-The Governing body must ensure that procedures are in place to manage, record and escalate as appropriate safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
-This must include those concerns that do not meet threshold (low-level concerns).
-The guidance in Part four of Keeping children safe in education (publishing.service.gov.uk) must be followed if there were any such concerns.
+The Governing body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
+The guidance in Part four of Keeping children safe in education must be followed if there were any such concerns.

 The Governing Body must ensure that a named teacher is designated for Looked After Children and that an up to date list of children who are subject to a Care Order or are accommodated by the Local Authority is regularly reviewed and updated.
 The school must work with the Virtual Schools Team to support the educational attainment for those children who are Looked After.